-So when she saw this Stouffer's one, she thought this would be good, a whole plate of turkey with fluffy stuffing with chunks of celery and onion.
+It was a Stouffer's one.
+She thought this would be good, a whole plate of turkey with fluffy stuffing with chunks of celery and onion.
 She likes their mac and cheese.
 We LOVE stuffing.
 It looked decent for a frozen dinner and the box was sure big.
 It's Stouffer's, right?

 That's not going to cut it for Weekend Brunch.

-It's kind so a cross between a souffle and a strata but boy was it good!
+It's kind of a cross between a souffle and strata but boy was it good!

 Whisk in a bowl.